bairisettypavan1/Banking-Sysyem/README.md

+# ATM SIMULATION
-# Developed an interface that includes all ATM functionalities.
+Developed an interface that includes all ATM functionalities.